A network built by students,

 Yes — each chapter needs a faculty advisor and school approval.
 We'll help you navigate the process and provide the charter framework.

 Research, clinical initiatives, community service programs, and community health work that addresses a real need.
-Fellows are encouraged to publish their work in the Aequitas Health Journal.
+Fellows are encouraged to publish their work in the editorially reviewed Aequitas Health Journal.
 Past projects include free clinics, medication adherence programs, vision screenings, community health literacy courses, and reproductive health needs assessments.

 Most chapters launch within one semester after initial contact.
 The biggest variable is school approval timelines, which we can help you anticipate.